China’s relentless growth path checked as stability replaces stimulus

 “The . . . economy is moving in one direction.
 It is progressively getting slower and slower and that is going to be the case indefinitely,” said Dinny McMahon, a fellow at MacroPolo, a Paulson Institute think tank.

-China’s economy has doubled in the past decade, and with nominal GDP at $14.14 trillion (€12.75 trillion) last year was second in size only to the US, which stood at $20.49 trillion (€18.47 trillion).
-China ranked first by purchasing power parity – adjusted for the differences in the cost of living – but only listed 73rd when that was considered on a per capita basis.
+China’s economy has doubled in the past decade and, with nominal GDP at $14.14 trillion (€12.75 trillion), was second in size last year only to the United States, which stood at $20.49 trillion (€18.47 trillion).
+China ranked first by purchasing power parity – adjusted for the differences in the cost of living – but only listed 73rd when considered on a per-capita basis.

-The domestic economic trends of the past year have been characterised by a continued focus on cleaning up the financial system, a willingness to accept slower paces of growth, and an effort to fundamentally change the way the Chinese economy grows.
+The domestic economic trends of the past year have been characterised by a continued focus on cleaning up the financial system, a willingness to accept a slower pace of growth, and an effort to change fundamentally the way the Chinese economy grows.

-The government is moving “away from something that has been driven by investment in infrastructure, housing and more towards changing the industrial make-up of the Chinese economy and force-marching it up the value-added chain so it is a more technologically advanced economy,” McMahon said.
+The government is moving “away from something that has been driven by investment in infrastructure and housing and more towards changing the industrial make-up of the Chinese economy and force-marching it up the value-added chain so it is a more technologically advanced economy”, McMahon said.
 “One that is capable of generating moderately fast growth but without the same levels of debt that has been necessary to generate growth up to this point.”

 Non-performing loans

-Over the past four years officials have been pushing the banks to dispose of their non-performing loans (NPLs), efforts that further intensified in 2019.
-While officially the financial system has a NPL ratio of 1.8 per cent, it is widely believed to be much higher, with some international observers estimating it to be in the 10-15 per cent bracket.
+Over the past four years, officials have been pushing the banks to dispose of their non-performing loans (NPLs), efforts that further intensified in 2019.
+While, officially, the financial system has a NPL ratio of 1.8 per cent, it is widely believed to be much higher, with some international observers estimating it to be in the range of 10 to 15 per cent.

-The Chinese government has given banks new tools to help raise fresh capital, particularly corporate bonds, so “there has been this real push to raise capital for the banks so that they are in a better position to continue disposing of their NPLs at an accelerated level,” he said.
+The Chinese government has given banks new tools to help raise capital, particularly corporate bonds, so “there has been this real push to raise capital for the banks so that they are in a better position to continue disposing of their NPLs at an accelerated level”, he said.

 Even with all the recent clean-up efforts, some major cracks appeared in the banking world this year that sent shivers through the system.
 Four provincial banks hit troubled waters, including Baoshang from Inner Mongolia, and they all needed, and got, varying degrees of state support to keep them afloat.